Training at the Counseling Center

 Interns are with us for one academic semester, and work 10 hours per week.
 Required hours are Wednesdays from 11-2, and one evening a week until 7PM.
 They receive one hour of individual supervision per week.

 The Center has one, full-time post-doctoral fellow.
-The fellow conducts crisis intervention intakes, short-term psychotherapy, and outreach to the College community.
-She also cultivates an area of expertise under the mentorship of a Center staff member.
+The fellow conducts intakes, short-term psychotherapy, and outreach to the College community.
+She/he also cultivates an area of expertise under the mentorship of a Center staff member.

 Required hours are 11-2 on Wednesdays, and one evening per week until 10PM.
 The fellow works 35 hours per week, and receives three hours of individual supervision per week.

-Interested applicants should send, a cover letter, curriculum vitae, three letters of recommendation, and a graduate school transcript to the Associate Director (see contact information below).
+Interested applicants should apply online through Human Resources at https://careers.barnard.edu.
+Send, a cover letter, curriculum vitae, three letters of recommendation, and a graduate school transcript.
 The application deadline is Jan.
-11, 2013.
+11, 2019.

-Social work interns and psychology externs participate in a seminar series, in which they receive training in the following areas: diagnosis; high-risk symptoms; eating disorders; psychopharmacology; multiculturalism.
+Social work interns and psychology externs participate in a seminar series, in which they receive training in the following areas: diagnosis, high-risk symptoms, eating disorders, psychopharmacology, multiculturalism and biofeedback.
 Trainees also regularly present and offer feedback on cases in this seminar.